rupea/LabelFilters/README.md

 The intercept is optional.
 If not present, it is treated as 0.

 The code also supports a binary format with both dense and sparse storage.
+Binary model files are smaller and much faster to load.
+Use convert_linearmodel to convert from text to binary format.

 ## Important classes